AdamTyler/adventOfCode/README.md

-#Advent of Code Project [problem set](http://adventofcode.com/)
+#Advent of Code Project
-Working through all Advent of Code problems in javascript
+Working through all [Advent of Code problems](http://adventofcode.com/) in javascript and Node.js